 If your products are more niche, it can be difficult to advertise to the right audience.
 Try experimenting with different channels in your marketing mix to make sure you’re casting the largest net possible.

-I need some basic idea on how to create campaign on Google AdWords can someone help me out with that?
-Or do u have any webinar on this topic?
+23. I need some basic ideas on how to create campaigns on Google AdWords—can someone help me out with that?
+Or do you have any webinars on this topic?

-Google has a very in depth help section, which details everything about setting up your first campaign. https://support.google.com/adwords/answer/1704395?hl=en
+Google has a very in-depth help section, which details everything about setting up your first campaign.

 The Volusion team is happy to manage your campaign for you.
-Consider PPC services with Volusion.
-Learn more at http://www.volusion.com/ecommerce-ppc and take advantage of our current promotion!
+Consider PPC services with Volusion—learn more here.

-Check out the webinars by Volusions Paid Search team.
-Try the Building Block of Paid Search Success webinar.
-It’s full of great tips for getting started. http://www.volusion.com/ecommerce-blog/articles/ecommerce-paid-search-success-webinar/
+Check out the webinars by Volusion's Paid Search team.
+Try the Building Block of Paid Search Success webinar—it’s full of great tips for getting started.

-Every site has an unique situation.
-Through the analytics dashboard you can see what days and even what hours had the highest search traffic and engagement.
+Every site has a unique situation.
+Through the analytics dashboard, you can see what days and even what hours had the highest search traffic and engagement.
 You might be surprised at the times during which people are converting on your site.
 Review the data and schedule ads accordingly.

-Remember, that with PPC we want to drive quality traffic to the site rather than encouraging anyone to visit the site.
-While some keywords and ads might encourage users to click on your ads, make sure landing page experience encourages users to follow through with that transaction.
+Remember that with PPC we want to drive quality traffic to the site rather than encouraging anyone to visit the site.
+While some keywords and ads might encourage users to click on your ads, make sure your landing page experience encourages users to follow through with that transaction.
 Consider enabling anonymous check out.
-This way you’re allowing people to get in and out of your store as easily as possible.
+This way, you’re allowing people to get in and out of your store as easily as possible.

 Keeping an eye on negative keywords is a great way to help reduce irrelevant or low quality traffic, but you also want to make sure that your product titles and descriptions are in good shape.
 Because shopping feeds do not utilize keywords, you want to be as descriptive as possible with your on-page content.
-We recently did a webinar over this very topic, which can be viewed here: http://www.volusion.com/ecommerce-blog/articles/optimize-your-product-pages-with-volusions-webinar/
+We recently did a webinar over this very topic.

 It’s always a good idea to implement ROI tracking in your Volusion dashboard, even if you are already running conversion tracking from Google Analytics or another similar service.
 Sometimes one tracking system may pick up orders or visits that other tracking scripts miss or attribute incorrectly.
 At the very least, it’s never a bad idea to cross-reference.

 Sitelinks will only trigger for ads appearing above the natural listings.
 This usually means that ads in positions 1-3 will be the only ones to trigger for a given search.
-If you find yours ads have an average position of 4 or lower, don’t fret!
-Still add in those Sitelinks and other extensions.
+If you find that your ads have an average position of 4 or lower, don’t fret—still add in those Sitelinks and other extensions.
 They are still calculated into ad rank and will benefit your audience when triggered.